nick-ng/poe-map-team/LAB_GEMS.md

 - 1.0 Orb of Storms (1, Orb of Storms of Squalls)
 - 1.0 Raise Spectre (1, Raise Spectre of Transience)
 - 1.0 Scorching Ray (1, Scorching Ray of Immolation)
-- 1.0 Siphoning Trap (1, Siphoning Trap of Pain)
-- 1.0 Soulrend (2, Soulrend of the Spiral, Soulrend of Reaping)
 - 1.0 Storm Brand (1, Storm Brand of Indecision)
 - 1.0 Storm Rain (2, Storm Rain of the Conduit, Storm Rain of the Fence)
 - 1.0 Stormbind (1, Stormbind of Teleportation)